Web-Based Visual Field Test for Glaucoma

 The trial information does not specify whether you need to stop taking your current medications.
 It seems focused on testing a new visual field test for glaucoma, so it's unlikely that your current medications would be affected.

-What data supports the effectiveness of the EyeSimplify web-browser-based visual field test for glaucoma?
+What evidence suggests that the EyeSimplify web-based visual field test is effective for glaucoma?

 Who Is on the Research Team?